 Those of us immersed in IT on a daily basis often forget that, for most people, many of the technical phrases we use can sound like a foreign language.
 The term “virtual data center” is a good example.
 So, what exactly is a virtual data center?

 If you’re not sure, don’t worry – we’re here to help.
-We’ll start by taking a look at the technical definition of a virtual data center, but we won’t leave you there.
+We’ll start by looking at the technical definition of a virtualization data center, but we won’t leave you there.
 We’ll also make sure to translate the concepts into the language of the living room.
 So, let’s get started.

 If somebody asks you what a virtual data center is, you can tell them this: a virtual data center is a virtualized pool of cloud infrastructure resources, including computing, memory, storage, and bandwidth, that are designed specifically for enterprise business needs.
 You’ll sound like you’ve memorized a Wikipedia page, which will definitely be impressive.

 Well, now that we’ve gotten the technical definition out of the way, let’s try to figure out exactly what it actually means.